maweki/twitchlive-extension/README.md

 Icons by https://github.com/RaphaelRochet

+Twitch and the Twitch icon is owned by Twitch Interactive, Inc., no rights infringement intended

 ## TODO (pull requests welcome):

 * Give feedback when streamer page is being opened (livestreamer takes some seconds to start)